starknet-edu/starknet-accounts/README.md

 The `signature_1` contract has no concept of a public/private keypair.
 All the signing was done "off-chain" and yet with account abstraction we're still able to operate a functioning account with a populated signature field.

+Follow the prompt and collect 100 points.

+#### Signature 2 - 200 pts

 Let's couple the signing logic more succintly wtih the account:

 ***HINT: we have not yet implemented a [nonce](https://ethereum.org/en/developers/docs/accounts/#an-account-examined)***